daichengscu/daichengscu.github.io/_pages/services.md

 * Executive Chair of The 24th IEEE International Conference on High Performance Computing & Communications (HPCC 2022).
 * Track Chair of The 19th IEEE International Conference on Ubiquitous Intelligence and Computing (UIC 2022)
 * Guest Speaker of The 2nd International Conference on Intelligent Technology and Embedded Systems (ICITES 2022).
-* TPC Member of The IEEE International Conference on Trust, Security and Privacy in Computing and Communications (IEEE TrustCom).
+* TPC Member of The IEEE International Conference on Trust, Security and Privacy in Computing and Communications (TrustCom).
-* TPC Member of The IEEE International Conference on Cyber, Physical and Social Computing (IEEE CPSCom).
+* TPC Member of The IEEE International Conference on Cyber, Physical and Social Computing (CPSCom).
-* TPC Member of The IEEE International Conference on High Performance Computing & Communications (IEEE HPCC).
+* TPC Member of The IEEE International Conference on High Performance Computing & Communications (HPCC).